Brianconn71/ms2-countries-of-the-world/README.md

 I chose to do my project based on an quiz mainly as I have a deep love of quizzes myself and I liked the idea of challenging myself to make a quiz app.
 I chose to do it based on the countries of the world and in particular the flags of the countries of the world.

-Ever since I was a young lad, I have always had a fascination with flags and with geography as a whole.
+Ever since I was young, I have always had a fascination with countries and with geography as a whole.I wanted to take that keen interest I have in quizzes and geography to make a flags quiz as my project.

-I wanted to take that keen interest I have in quizzes and geography to make a flags quiz as my project.
+When I was young I had a globe that when a country was pressed on, it would tell you its name, capital etc. There was some quizzes too that were fun such as find the country and find the capital.
+I wanted to make my project a fun, easy going site that would appeal to people of al ages and that anyone could use to find out some more information about a country and take there knowledge to another level by taking the quiz.

 # Table of Contents